cyphar/cyphar.com/doc/published/umoci-new-oci-image-tool.md

 Note that `umoci unpack` has other options related to mapping of user IDs (for rootless and user namespaced containers).
-However, there's probably enough information in the help page (and in the man pages I will write soon) that I don't need to give an example here.
+However, there's probably enough information in the help page (and in the man pages) that I don't need to give an example here.

 It is true that this feature already exists within the [`oci-image-tools`][oci-image-tools] project (under the `oci-create-runtime-bundle` command), but it will become